PauloMaced0/Graph-Optimisation-Problem/README.md

 #### Exhaustive Search

-Exhaustive search, though guaranteed to find the optimal solution, quickly becomes impractical as the size and density of the graph increase. **Figure 3** illustrates the execution time of the exhaustive algorithm across various graph densities, highlighting a clear trend of rising computation times with increasing density.
+Exhaustive search, though guaranteed to find the optimal solution, quickly becomes impractical as the size and density of the graph increase. **Figure 2** illustrates the execution time of the exhaustive algorithm across various graph densities, highlighting a clear trend of rising computation times with increasing density.

 The primary reason for this escalation lies in the combinatorial nature of the exhaustive search method.
 Specifically, the exhaustive algorithm evaluates all possible subsets of vertices to identify the **Minimum Weighted Dominating Set (MWDS)**.
 The number of such subsets grows exponentially with the number of vertices, following the order of $2^n$, where $n$ is the number of vertices in the graph.
 As graph density increases, the number of edges rises, leading to a more interconnected graph.
 This heightened connectivity means that each vertex has more neighbors, thereby increasing the complexity of determining whether a particular subset qualifies as a dominating set.

 ![Exhaustive Algorithm Execution Time}](execution_time_exhaustive_all_densities.png)
-**Figure 2**: Exhaustive Algorithm Execution Time across different graph densities*
+**Figure 2**: Exhaustive Algorithm Execution Time across different graph densities

 #### Greedy Heuristic